 v.
 Various forms of Jurisdiction – a government’s power to exercise authority over all persons and things within its territory, and a court’s power to decide a case or issue a decree.

-iii.
-All Types of Pleadings – formal documents setting forth or responding to allegations, claims, denials, or defenses.

 v.
+Pleadings – formal documents setting forth or responding to allegations, claims, denials, or defenses.

-Every Type of Objection – oppose something that has occurred or is about to occur: seek the judge’s immediate ruling on the point.
+viii.
+Objections – oppose something that has occurred or is about to occur: seek the judge’s immediate ruling on the point.

 All the above menu items and the definitions found throughout them are linked within the:

 Like this website?

 or donate via PayPal: